Opened November 15, 2022

 What are you selling in the gift shop?

-Merchandise will range from Broadway-branded apparel to current show merchandise; original set models and sketches to Hirschfeld prints; upcycled materials from past shows and exclusive merchandise designed by our artists.
+Merchandise ranges from Broadway-branded apparel to current show merchandise; original set models and sketches to Hirschfeld prints; upcycled materials from past shows and exclusive merchandise designed by our artists.

 How did the Museum come about and why is there not a Broadway museum already?